robfatland/nexus/bash/env.md

 ## project installation notes

 This section tracks some personal environment names corresponding to projects; as well as (indented) module installations.
-Unless noted the modules are installed by `conda install`.
+Unless noted the modules are installed with `conda install`.

 - numbertheory: Basic coursework; see [this source repository](https://github.com/robfatland/ant).
     - jupyterlab: run this using the command `jupyter-lab`
     - matplotlib: typical charting accessed in `pyplot` via `from matplotlib import pyplot as plt`
         - Note this breaks with the domain name heuristic.
-    - potential to install: install FLINT and then install the `python-flint` wrapper
+    - potentially: `FLINT` and then `python-flint` wrapper
 - epipelargosy
+    - jupyterlab
+    - matplotlib
+    - pandas
+- pbytes
+    - jupyterlab
+    - already done: requests, turtle
+- sodium
+    - jupyterlab
+    - matplotlib
-- pythonbytes
+    - pandas

 ### Items this page should address